 Transformational Change, based upon a strategic shift of this magnitude, impacts the entire enterprise not just L&D and requires active, engaged sponsorship that enables empowerment beyond internal ideation.
 The Point-of-Work Discipline involves five phases: (See Figure 1)

 - Discovery – holistic discovery across the learning performance ecosystem to enable effective solution design

 - Deploy – deployment of tested and validated solutions incrementally into the workflow

 - Implement – implementation through supporting applications in the workflow

 - Adopt – Adoption of changes where routine usage integrates with daily work

 - Sustain – Protocols and processes in place to maintain changes critical to promoting currency

 In an attempt to target a higher-level audience where strategic transformational change is routinely sponsored and then promoted as part of a blended solution strategy mix, I submitted a query to the CLO Symposium series.
 Mike Prokopeak responded with a message that confirmed my query topic was “on target for his audience and timely”, but because I was considered a vendor, my query was respectfully declined.
 I respect CLO Magazine’s position to not include vendors into the mix of speakers, and while Mike’s response was disappointing, at the same time, it validated the topic of Point-of-Work as being on the mark.
-With the right ears, scope of authority, and vision, the Point-of-Work message will be better positioned to plant seeds of Change critical to evolution of strategy.
+With the right ears, the right scope of authority and vision, the Point-of-Work message will be better positioned to plant seeds of Change critical to the evolution of strategy.